 Held every other month, each tour offers a unique opportunity to witness a program in action, meet Y staff and participants, and hear firsthand stories of strength, resilience, and community connection.

-Step into the spirit of the Turkey Trot, a beloved holiday tradition that brings more than 4,000 participants together each year.
-This tour offers a behind-the-scenes look at packet pick-up, where community camaraderie meets mission impact.
-Discover how this annual 5K helps ensure access to the YMCA for neighbors in need across the Pikes Peak Region.
+The Turkey Trot is a beloved holiday tradition that brought more than 4,000 participants together.
+This tour offered a behind-the-scenes look at packet pick-up, where community camaraderie met mission impact.
+Visitors learned how this annual 5K helps ensure access to the YMCA for neighbors in need across the Pikes Peak Region.

-Step into the world of Middle School Initiative, a no-cost, high-impact program supporting local tweens as they navigate one of life’s most formative stages.
-This tour offers a firsthand look at how the Y fosters belonging, leadership, and wellness through intentional after-school programming.
+This tour highlighted the Middle School Initiative, a no-cost, high-impact program that supports local tweens as they navigated one of life’s most formative stages.
+Visitors gained a firsthand look at how the Y fostered belonging, leadership, and wellness through intentional after-school programming.

 75,952